dceejay/RedMap/README.md

 There is a function available to make sending date to Node-RED easier (e.g. from inside a user defined popup), called feedback() - it takes two parameters, name and value, and can be used inside something like an input tag - `onchange='feedback(this.name,this.value)'`.
 Value can be a more complex object if required as long as it is serialisable.

 All actions also include a `msg._sessionid` property that indicates which client session they came from.
-Any msg sent out that include this will ONLY to that session - so you can target map updates to certain sessions only if required.
+Any msg sent out that includes this property will ONLY be sent to that session - so you can target map updates to certain sessions only if required.

 ## Controlling the map